-This Triple Layer Chocolate Toffee Cake has three scrumptious layers of chocolate cake which sandwich a rich, fudgy buttercream frosting plus a bonus of toffee bits to add a sweet crunch.
+This Triple Layer Chocolate Toffee Cake has layers of tender chocolate cake sandwiching a rich fudgy buttercream frosting with toffee bits!

 Triple Layer Chocolate Toffee Cake

 With Valentine’s Day and the beginning of Lent converging on the same Wednesday, I knew I’d have to treat the family to an, especially decadent dessert ahead of the holiday.
 Since I usually give up something like cookie dough or chocolate, it was definitely the time for a splurge.
 This triple-layer chocolate toffee cake sounded just about right!

 I have loved English toffee since my first bite as a girl at our annual Christmas Day visit to our neighbors around the corner.
 Now if there’s any excuse to add toffee to a recipe, I’m all for it.
 The hubby, though, is not a fan.
 He did comment that this cake would be better without the crunchy stuff.
 Sigh.